Is lager beer?

 Add one more keg for free shipping.

-The average beer drinker will think of lager as a refreshing, smooth and easy to drink light coloured beer of around 5% alcohol.
+When we think of lager, we tend to think of a light, refreshing, easy-to-drink beer at around 5% alcohol.
 Depending on where you are, it can also be referred to as pilsner, helles, Märzen or simply lager.

-In reality, lager is misunderstood.
-Lager is actually a collective name for many bottom-fermenting beer styles, where the colour varies from dark brown to light blonde and the alcohol percentage ranges from alcohol-free to over 10%.
+In reality, there's more to lager than meets the eye.
+It's actually a collective name for many bottom-fermenting beer styles, ranging from dark and rich to light and crisp, with alcohol percentages spanning from zero to double digits.

-In short,all lager is beer, but not all beer is a lager.
+In short, all lager is beer, but not all beer is lager.

 Both are a collective name for bottom-fermenting beer types.
 Pilsner, helles lager, Dortmunder, bock and Märzen are examples of beers that are part of the lager family.